Ron89/thesaurus_query.vim/README.md

 ## What's New

+ * Implemented **n**ext/**p**revious backend switching functionality in Candidate choosing interface.
+Allow user to compare synonym results from different backends and choose the most satisfying result.

+   **Note** Due to limitation of Vim's `redraw` function, sometimes the message box becomes too small and candidate list could not be fully displayed.
+This usually happens after several rounds of backend switching.
+As a temporary workaround, when this happens, you can simply type `<whitespace>` to force message to be fully displayed.

  * Implemented and set as default a new local English backend `openoffice_en` using OpenOffice's Thesaurus database for thesaurus source.
 If you are using Linux and has installed OpenOffice from official repo, you should have index